SmoQySuite/SmoQyDEAC.jl/README.md

 # SmoQyDEAC

 This packages utilizes the Differential Evolution for Analytic Continuation (DEAC) method.
-This package takes imaginary time correlation functions from condensed matter Monte Carlo simulations and provides the associated spectral function on the real axis.
+This package takes imaginary time and Matsubara frequency correlation functions from condensed matter Monte Carlo simulations and provides the associated spectral function on the real axis.
 This is a reimplementation of the DEAC algorithm developed by Nathan S. Nichols, Paul Sokol, and Adrian Del Maestro [arXiv:2201.04155](https://arxiv.org/abs/2201.04155).

 ## Funding